© 2013-2019 by Zack Smith. All rights reserved.

 Memory management and debugging

-Sometimes for debugging it is also useful to tag each object
+For debugging it is also useful to tag each object with a

 A revised object declaration:

 Does this approach really have an advantage over C++ or another OOPL?
-Yes, because although it is a fully manual approach, like driving a stick-shift car, where all OO infrastructure is manually specified, there is not much question about what is going on under the hood.
+Yes, because although it is a fully manual approach, like driving a stick-shift car wherein all OO infrastructure is manually specified, there is (or can be) no question about what is going on under the hood.
 The hood is transparent.

 - Fast code.